Title: Access Control Policy for University Facilities

 Responsible Office: Office of Finance and Administration; Facilities Management

-This policy applies to the College of William & Mary (the university), excluding the Virginia Institute of Marine Science.
+This policy applies to the William & Mary (the university), excluding the Virginia Institute of Marine Science.
 It applies to any person granted access to any university property and to all keys, cards and other devices that control access to university property.